 8 Class Pets + 1 Squirrel ÷ 1 Dog = Chaos (series) by Vivian Vande.
 A laugh-out-loud tale of the chaos created when a squirrel runs through an elementary school.

-Ragweed by Avi.
-A charismatic mouse decides to set out on to see the world.
+Ragweed (series) by Avi.
+A charismatic mouse decides to set out to see the world.

 Save Me a Seat by Sarah Weeks and Gita Varadarajan.
-This funny and touching story of an Indian immigrant adjusting to middle school and a boy who recently lost his best friend due to a move is told in alternating voices.
+This funny and touching story of Ravi, an Indian immigrant adjusting to middle school and Joe, a boy whose best friend moved awasy, is told in alternating voices.

 The Hero's Guide to Saving Your Kingdom (series) by Christopher Healy.
 Fairy tales get turned upside-down in this hilarious series in which princes and princesses set out to make a name for themselves.

 Bud, Not Buddy by Christopher Paul Curtis.
 In the 1930s, Buddy runs away from a series of unpleasant foster homes and sets out to find his father, whom he believes to be a jazz musician.

 How to Eat Fried Worms by Thomas Rockwell.
 A classic tale about a disgusting dare.

 The Birchbark House (series) by Louise Erdrich.
 The first book in a series about a Ojibwe family in the 19th century.

 Masterpiece by Elise Broach.
 An artistically talented beetle and a boy solve an art mystery.